 (3) Three appointed members of a Sub-Committee constitute a quorum at a meeting of the Sub-Committee.

-(4) The Secretary of the Branch is responsible for calling meetings of a Sub-Committee.
+(4) The Treasurer/Secretary of the Branch is responsible for calling meetings of a Sub-Committee.

 (5) Written notice of each Sub-Committee meeting shall be provided to each member of the Sub-Committee by delivery by post, facsimile or electronic communication a reasonable time before the date of the meeting.